-He credits Marco Pierre White for saving his life, after the chef gave him a job at the age of 17.
+He credits Marco Pierre White for saving his life, after the chef gave him a job when he was 17.

-It turns out he was pretty good at this whole cooking thing, and is now a decorated chef, TV presenter, and philanthropist, who we (Australia), get to call our own.
+It turns out he was pretty good at this whole cooking thing, and is now a decorated chef, TV presenter, philanthropist, and reluctant celebrity who we (Australia) get to call our own.

-At just 11 years old, Jock had already fallen in love with kitchens, and he worked as a dishwasher part-time after school during his early teen years.
+At 11, Jock had already fallen in love with kitchens, and he worked as a dishwasher part-time after school during his early teen years.

 But when he was 15, Jock tried drugs for the first time, and within two years he was a heroin addict.

-As he told News.com.au, he was sacked from his job at one Michelin star restaurant in Chester, England, after a foul mouthed outburst when he was 17, and was left broke, homeless and strung out.
+As he told News.com.au, he was sacked from his job at a Michelin star restaurant in Chester, England, after a foul-mouthed outburst when he was 17, and was left broke, homeless and strung out.